getgrav/grav-learn/pages/20/01.basics/03.installation/doc.md

 You can also download any pre-packaged installation of a [tagged release](https://github.com/getgrav/grav/tags) from getgrav.org.
 Use the format `https://getgrav.org/download/TYPE/PACKAGE/VERSION`.

-- [getgrav.org/download/core/grav/1.7.0](https://getgrav.org/download/core/grav/1.7.0) downloads Grav Core v1.7.0
-- [getgrav.org/download/core/grav/1.7.0-rc.10?testing=true](https://getgrav.org/download/core/grav/1.7.0-rc.10?testing=true) downloads Grav Core v1.7.0-rc.10, a testing release
-- [getgrav.org/download/core/grav-admin/1.7.0](https://getgrav.org/download/core/grav-admin/1.7.0) downloads Grav Core with the Admin plugin, at Core v1.7.0
+- [getgrav.org/download/core/grav/2.0.22](https://getgrav.org/download/core/grav/2.0.22) downloads Grav Core v2.0.22
-- [getgrav.org/download/core/grav-admin/1.7.0-rc.10?testing=true](https://getgrav.org/download/core/grav-admin/1.7.0-rc.10?testing=true) downloads Grav Core v1.7.0-rc.10 with the Admin plugin, a testing release
+- [getgrav.org/download/core/grav-admin/2.0.22](https://getgrav.org/download/core/grav-admin/2.0.22) downloads Grav Core v2.0.22 with the API and Admin Next plugins bundled
-- [getgrav.org/download/core/grav-update/1.7.0](https://getgrav.org/download/core/grav-update/1.7.0) downloads the update package for Grav Core
+- [getgrav.org/download/core/grav-update/2.0.22](https://getgrav.org/download/core/grav-update/2.0.22) downloads the update package for Grav Core
-- [getgrav.org/download/plugins/flex-objects-json/0.1.0](https://getgrav.org/download/plugins/flex-objects-json/0.1.0) downloads the Flex Objects JSON plugin at v0.1.0
+- [getgrav.org/download/plugins/admin2/latest](https://getgrav.org/download/plugins/admin2/latest) downloads the latest Admin Next plugin
-- [getgrav.org/download/themes/quark/2.0.3](https://getgrav.org/download/themes/quark/2.0.3) downloads the Quark theme at v2.0.3
+- [getgrav.org/download/themes/quark/latest](https://getgrav.org/download/themes/quark/latest) downloads the latest Quark theme

 > [!TIP]
 > If you downloaded the ZIP file and then plan to move it to your webroot, please move the **ENTIRE FOLDER** because it contains several hidden files (such as .htaccess) that will not be selected by default.
 The omission of these hidden files can cause problems when running Grav.

 ## Option 2: Install with composer

-The alternative method is to install Grav with [composer](https://getcomposer.org/doc/00-intro.md#installation-linux-unix-osx):
+The alternative method is to install Grav with [composer](https://getcomposer.org/doc/00-intro.md#installation-linux-unix-osx).
+Always pin the major version, so Composer fails loudly if your PHP environment cannot satisfy Grav 2.0:

 [codesh=bash]
-composer create-project getgrav/grav ~/webroot/grav
+composer create-project getgrav/grav ~/webroot/grav "^2.0"
 [/codesh]

+> [!WARNING]
+> If you leave the `"^2.0"` off and your PHP is missing an extension Grav needs, most commonly `zip`, Composer does not stop.
+It prints one easy-to-miss line saying it cannot use the latest version, then walks backwards until it finds a release your environment does satisfy, which can be a Grav from many years ago.
+The failure you eventually see will be an unrelated-looking complaint about an old dependency needing PHP 5.5.
+Pinning the constraint turns that into a hard error naming the extension.
+Install it (`sudo apt install php8.3-zip`, `brew install php`, or uncomment `extension=zip.so` in your `php.ini`) and run the command again.

-If you want to check out the bleeding edge version of Grav, add `1.x-dev` as an additional parameter:
+If you want to check out the bleeding edge version of Grav, add `2.x-dev` as an additional parameter:

 [codesh=bash]
-composer create-project getgrav/grav ~/webroot/grav 1.x-dev
+composer create-project getgrav/grav ~/webroot/grav 2.x-dev
 [/codesh]

+Composer installs Grav core only.
+See [Install the Admin Panel](#install-the-admin-panel) below to add the admin UI.

 ## Option 3: Install from GitHub